samiralikperov/samiralikperov.github.io/_posts/2024/2024-08-19-loan_Insights.md

 <p>94 rows × 4 columns</p>
 </div>

-## Task 4
+## Comparing Interest Rates Across Countries for Different Loan Types

+### Situation:
-The business strategy team is considering offering a more competitive rate to the US market.

-The analytic team want to compare the average interest rates offered by the company for the same loan type in different countries to determine if there are significant differences.
+The business strategy team is considering offering more competitive interest rates to the US market.
+To support this initiative, the analytics team wants to compare the average interest rates for each loan type across different countries.
+This comparison will help determine if there are significant differences in the interest rates offered in the US compared to other countries.

+### Task:
-Write a query that returns the data for the analytics team.
-Your output should include `loan_type`, `country` and `avg_rate` columns.
+I was tasked with writing a query that retrieves the average interest rates for each loan type, broken down by country.
+The output should include:
+loan_type: The type of loan being offered.
+country: The country where the loan was offered.
+avg_rate: The average interest rate for the corresponding loan type and country.

+### Action:
+To address this task, I wrote a query that:
+Groups the data by loan_type and country.
+Calculates the average interest rate (avg_rate) for each combination of loan type and country using the AVG() function.
+Selects the relevant columns: loan_type, country, and avg_rate.

+Here’s the query:

 ```sql
 SELECT